 This journal works together with Wiley’s Open Access Journal, Ecology and Evolution, to enable rapid publication of good quality research that is unable to be accepted for publication by our journal.
 Authors may be offered the option of having the paper, along with any related peer reviews, automatically transferred for consideration by the Editors of Ecology and Evolution.
 Authors will not need to reformat or rewrite their manuscript at this stage, and publication decisions will be made a short time after the transfer takes place.
 The Editors of Ecology and Evolution will accept submissions that report well-conducted research which reaches the standard acceptable for publication.
 Ecology and Evolution is a Wiley Open Access journal and article publication fees apply.

 Data are important products of the scientific enterprise, and they should be preserved and usable for decades in the future.
-The British Ecological Society thus expects that data (or, for theoretical papers, mathematical and computer models) supporting the results in Journal of Animal Ecology papers will be archived in an appropriate public archive, such as Dryad, Treebase, NERC data centre, GenBank, or another archive of the author's choice that provides comparable access and guarantee of preservation.
-Authors may elect to have the data made publicly available at time of first online publication or, if the technology of the archive allows, may opt to embargo access to the data for a period up to a year after this date.
-Data Archiving, 2013
+The British Ecological Society thus requires, as a condition for publication, that all data (or, for theoretical papers, mathematical and computer models) supporting the results in papers published in its journals will be archived in an appropriate public archive, such as Dryad, Treebase, NERC data centre, GenBank, figshare or another archive of the author's choice that provides comparable access and guarantee of preservation.
+Authors may elect to have the data made publicly available at time of publication or, if the technology of the archive allows, may opt to embargo access to the data for a period of up to a year after publication.

 Researchers must have proper regard for conservation and animal welfare considerations.
 Attention is drawn to the 'Guidelines for the Treatment of Animals in Behavioural Research and Teaching'.
 Any possible adverse consequences of the work for populations or individual organisms must be weighed against the possible gains in knowledge and its practical applications.
 Authors are required to sign a declaration that their work conforms to the legal requirements of the country in which it was carried out (See below), but editors may seek advice from referees on ethical matters and the final decision will rest with the editors.

-A standard paper should not normally be longer than 10 printed pages (8500 words, including all text, references, tables and figure legends).
-(A page of printed text, without figures/tables carries c.
-800 words.)
+A standard paper should not normally be longer than 8500 words, including all text, references, tables and figure legends.
 The passive voice is preferred in describing methods and results.
 The active voice may be used occasionally to emphasize a personal opinion (typically in Introduction and Discussion sections).
 See the Manuscript Template for an example of manuscript formatting for a Standard Paper.

-The editors welcome short, synthetic review articles on topical subjects which are of general interest to the readership.
-Intending authors are advised to consult with the editors before preparing essays for submission.
-Please see here for previously published examples.
+The editors welcome short, synthetic review articles providing novel insight and synthesis on topical subjects of general interest to the readership.
+Please note that we are not looking to publish papers that simply review the literature; JAE reviews still need to provide genuine advances in our ecological thinking.
+See here for previously published examples.

 This section of the journal is designed to stimulate scientific debate.
-Contributions may be short articles presenting new ideas (without data), opinions or responses to material published in the journal.
-A cover letter is a requirement for all forum pieces.
+Contributions may be short articles presenting new ideas (without data), conceptual advance or opinions.

 For general tips and guidance for authors or article preparation and submission visit the Wiley-Blackwell Author Services site.